 - Fresh or Frozen?
 Unless you are buying salmon locally and in season, it has most likely been flash frozen and thawed if you are buying it unfrozen at the store.
 Therefore, don't be afraid to buy frozen salmon and thaw it overnight in the fridge since this will be fresher than buying it thawed at the store.

 - Wild or Farmed?
-I prefer to buy wild salmon over farm raised because wild typically has fewer calories, less saturated fat, less environmental PCB pollutants and is higher in minerals (calcium, iron, potassium & zinc).
+I don't have a firm stance here on which results in the highest quality fish.
+Wild salmon typically has fewer calories, less saturated fat, less environmental PCB pollutants and is higher in minerals (calcium, iron, potassium & zinc).
 However, wild salmon can also have small amounts of microplastics from ocean pollution (but so can consuming honey, bottled water, fruit and vegetables).

 - Sustainably Produced: Sustainably caught seafood can help prevent overfishing and ensure there is no serious harm to the oceanic ecosystem.
 If you don't have time to research where you are getting your fish from, your next best option is to look for the blue MSC label (Marine Stewardship Council Certified).
 The certification is not perfect, but it's a good start.